Fallodon: Landmarks

 Fallodon Hall is a two-storey Grade II listed country house, located within the hamlet of Fallodon, on the outskirts of the town of Christon Bank.
 It was largely built in the early 18th century for Thomas Wood (1675-1755) of Burton in Bamburgh, who had acquired the estate in the 1707 from William Salkeld for £3,450.
 The Salkeld family had constructed the original red brick house and established the gardens and orchards, including a large walled garden constructed by them in the 17th century, altered in the 18th and 19th and still standing.

 The rear wing added in the early 19th century by the Grey family, designed by architect John Dobson.
 Following a major fire in 1917, a significant remodelling was undertaken between 1921 and 1924 by Reavell and Cahill of Alnwick, including removal of the former top storey.
 The main part of the house is constructed of red brick from the Netherlands, which came as ballast in ships, with ashlar dressings.
 The rear wing is squared stone, the roofs are slate.
 There is a rainhead located at the entrance on the north side of the house dated 1796 with the initials C.G.
 (Charles Grey) on it.
 The east and west gatehouse lodges of Fallodon Hall also still stand.

-Falloden Hall was sold in 1946 to The Hon.
+Fallodon Hall was sold in 1946 to The Hon.
 Henry Bridgeman, who was descended from the earls of Bradford and Scarborough, by Edward Grey's nephew, Captain Sir Cecil Graves.
 The Hall remains in the Bridgeman family as a private residence, with the gardens often being open to the public to raise funds for the Red Cross and the wider estate still operating as a farm.